corincerami/scene-hub-v2/README.md

 ## A Ruby on Rails app for tracking local music

-The most current deployed version of the app can be found at https://www.scene-hub.herokuapp.com
+The most current deployed version of the app can be found [here](https://www.scene-hub.herokuapp.com)